-(PRNewswire) – on January 14, the Historic Vehicle Association (HVA) announced that the 1968 Mustang Fastback, serial #8R02S125559 from the movie Bullitt (1968) was recorded as the twenty-first automobile on the National Historic Vehicle Register.
+The Historic Vehicle Association (HVA) announced on Jan.
+14 that the 1968 Mustang Fastback rom the movie Bullitt (1968) was recorded as the 21st automobile on the National Historic Vehicle Register.

 This program is a partnership between the HVA and U.S. Department of the Interior, Historic American Engineering Record and the archives of the Library of Congress.

 The car’s iconic stature has everything to do with Steve McQueen, “the king of cool.”
 Known for his love of motorcycles and fast cars, McQueen was hell-bent on bringing real action to the screen.
 He and Director Peter Yates succeeded with a visceral cop action flick set in San Francisco.
 The action was all real in Bullitt.
 Real speeds, real streets, with real crashes caught on film.

 After the movie, the car’s whereabouts was a decades-long mystery, until recently, when it re-emerged beside the new Ford Mustang Bullitt at the North American International Auto Show in Detroit.

 Sean Kiernan of Nashville, Tennessee owns the “Bullitt” car and recently shared his recollections of the car and its place in his family:

 “For 44 years, our family has owned the Bullitt movie Mustang – serial number ‘559.
 There were two Bullitt movie cars.
 The ‘558 car was the heavily damaged “jump car” which was recently discovered in Mexico.
 Our ‘559 “hero car” was the vehicle that McQueen drove in many of the movie scenes.